Skip to main content

 Stop delay when activeWait period after requesting to stop (e.g., 15 minutes).
 Gives you time to reconsider.

-Stop delay non-activeWait period for stopping outside schedule hours
+Stop delay on standbyWait period for stopping outside schedule hours

 Example setup:

-• Stop challenge when active: Forced (can’t stop the plan while it’s running)
+• Protection when active: Enforced (can’t stop the plan while it’s running)

-• Stop challenge non-active: Password (need a password to edit outside schedule)
+• Protection on standby: Password (need a password to edit outside schedule)

 Tips for Effective Protection

 1. Start mild, increase gradually.
 Begin with Password protection.
 Once you’re comfortable, try Random Characters.
-Only use Forced when you’re confident in your schedule.
+Only use Enforced when you’re confident in your schedule.

 2. Test before committing.
 Run your plan with no protection for a day to verify the schedule, targets, and rules are correct.
 Then add protection.

 3. Set up your schedule first.
-With Forced mode on a Weekly Schedule, blocking activates and deactivates automatically.
+With Enforced mode on a Weekly Schedule, blocking activates and deactivates automatically.
 Make sure the schedule has gaps for when you need unrestricted access.

 4. Use pause limits as a middle ground.
-Instead of going straight to Forced, use Password protection with 2-3 pause limits.
+Instead of going straight to Enforced, use Password protection with 2-3 pause limits.
 You can still take breaks, but the friction prevents mindless disabling.

 5. Emergency codes.
 FocusMe provides emergency unlock codes for genuine emergencies.
 These are single-use and limited — they exist for safety, not convenience.